Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 Select the permissions you would like assigned to new users to have by default upon account creation.

-If [Enable New Plex Sign-In](#enable-new-plex-sign-in) is enabled, any user with access to your Plex server will be able to sign in to Overseerr, and they will be granted the permissions you select here upon first sign-in.
+If [Enable New Plex Sign-In](#enable-new-plex-sign-in) is enabled, any user with access to your Plex server will be able to sign in to Jellyseerr, and they will be granted the permissions you select here upon first sign-in.

 This setting only affects new users, and has no impact on existing users.
 In order to modify permissions for existing users, you will need to [edit the users](../users/README.md#editing-users).